 A satire on religious beliefs, The Book of Mormon has a pedigree of pure talent having been created by Trey Parker and Matt Stone of TV's South Park fame, and Robert Lopez, co-composer for Disney smash hit Frozen.
 It should come as no surprise, then, that it has taken out nine Tony awards including one for Best Musical.
 It's wrapping up performances in Melbourne and taking centre stage in Sydney.
 Tickets are going fast so get in quickly for more shows.

-Beautiful The Carole King Musical – Sydney, Melbourne, Brisbane and Adelaide
+Beautiful: The Carole King Musical – Melbourne and Brisbane

 Wizard of Oz – Sydney, Adelaide and Melbourne

 Join Dorothy down the yellow brick road and into the land of Oz.
 Featuring WICKED’s leading duo Lucy Durack and Jemma Rix, The Wizard of Oz retells the classic story of enchantment and adventure with the original songs from the Oscar winning movie score.
 The musical is on now at Sydney’s Capitol Theatre, and will head to Adelaide’s Festival Theatre and Melbourne’s Regent Theatre later in the year.

 Priscilla Queen of the Desert The Musical – Sydney, Adelaide and Brisbane

 Australia’s favourite homegrown musical, Priscilla Queen of the Desert has officially returned on its 10th Anniversary Celebration Tour and is now playing at Sydney’s Capitol Theatre.
 The story follows three flamboyant friends on a journey of self-discovery through Australia’s outback as they make their way to Alice Springs to perform their dazzling show.
 Featuring an array of more than 500 costumes, 200 headdresses and a parade of dance-floor classics, the fabulously glamorous production has more glitter than ever.